MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/overview.md

 ### Online or minimal-downtime migrations

 Use data-in replication with mydumper/myloader-consistent backup and restore for initial seeding.
-For step-by-step instructions, see: [Migrate Azure Database for MySQL - Single Server to Azure Database for MySQL - Flexible Server with open-source tools](../../mysql/howto-migrate-single-flexible-minimum-downtime.md).
+For step-by-step instructions, see [Migrate Azure Database for MySQL - Single Server to Azure Database for MySQL - Flexible Server with open-source tools](../../mysql/howto-migrate-single-flexible-minimum-downtime.md).

 To migrate from Azure Database for MySQL - Single Server to Azure Database for MySQL - Flexible Server in five easy steps, refer to [this blog](https://techcommunity.microsoft.com/t5/azure-database-for-mysql-blog/migrate-from-azure-database-for-mysql-single-server-to-flexible/ba-p/2674057).